codefoster/codefoster.com/source/_drafts/Using-Promises.md

 You&rsquo;ve seen how to consume a promise so that you can avoid a blocking call to a relatively long running or potentially long running method call.
 Sometimes you want to write a method yourself that calls an asynchronous method and you want to give your method caller the ability to call it asynchronously.

 In this case, all you have to do is return the promise given to you by the asynchronous method you&rsquo;re calling.
-So, for example, let&rsquo;s wrap the example call to .xhr above with our own method call&hellip;
+So, for example, let&rsquo;s wrap the example call to .xhr above with our own method call...;

 <pre class="brush: js;">
 function myMethodAsync() {

     //may want to do some stuff here

-    return WinJS.xhr({url:&quot;http://someuri.com/service&quot;})
+    return WinJS.xhr({url:"http://someuri.com/service"})
         .done(function(xhr) {
             //do something here
         });
 }</pre>

 There we go.
-Now I can call myMethodAsync (and by the way, adding _Async_ to the method name is a convention to indicate that it is an asynchronous method) like this&hellip;
+Now I can call myMethodAsync (and by the way, adding _Async_ to the method name is a convention to indicate that it is an asynchronous method) like this...;

 <pre class="brush: js;">
 myMethodAsync()